grafana-operator/grafana-operator-experimental/README.md

+**NOTE**: this used to be the development repository for v5.0.0.
+It is archived now and all the work has been merged into the [main repository](https://github.com/grafana-operator/grafana-operator).

 # Grafana Operator

 The grafana-operator is a Kubernetes operator built to help you manage your Grafana instances in and outside of Kubernetes.